 P: ET 101 with a C or higher, Mechanical ET major

 This course covers basic fluid properties and hydraulic power, including pneumatics, Pascal's law, control systems, hydraulic pumps, effects of fluid friction, hydraulic energy, and design of hydraulic circuits.

-P: PHYSICS 103 or PHYSICS 201; Major in Environmental or Mechanical Engineering Tech
+P: PHYSICS 103 or PHYSICS 201 with C or higher; Major in Environmental or Mechanical Engineering Tech

 ET 130.
 Basic Electrical Circuits I. 3 Credits.

 This course uses theory, laboratory investigation, and circuit simulation to introduce basic electrical and circuit analysis principals with emphasis on DC current.
 Concepts of electric and magnetic fields in the context of capacitors and inductors and transient responses responses in DC circuits is included.

 P: MATH 104 or higher; Major in Electrical or Mechanical Engineering Tech